Columbia College Chicago

-Columbia College Chicago is a private art college in Chicago, Illinois.
-Founded in 1890, it has 6,493 students (as of fall 2021) pursuing degrees in more than 60 undergraduate and graduate degree programs.
+Columbia College Chicago is a private art college in Chicago, Illinois, United States.
+Founded in 1890, it has 4,200 students (as of fall 2025) pursuing degrees in more than 40 undergraduate and graduate degree programs.
 It is accredited by the Higher Learning Commission.

+As of July 1, 2025, Shantay N. Bolton is the president and CEO of Columbia College Chicago.

-Columbia College Chicago is the host institution of several affiliated educational, cultural, and research organizations, including the Center for Black Music Research, the Center for Book and Paper Arts, the Center for Community Arts Partnerships, the Dance Center of Columbia College Chicago, and the Museum of Contemporary Photography.
+Columbia College Chicago is the host institution of several affiliated educational, cultural, and research organizations, including the Center for Black Music Research, the Center for Book and Paper Arts, the Center for Community Arts Partnerships, the Dance Center of Columbia College Chicago, and the Museum of Contemporary Photography (MoCP).

 Columbia College Chicago is not affiliated with Columbia University, Columbia College Hollywood, or any other Columbia College in the United States.
+However, Columbia College Hollywood was originally founded as a branch campus of Columbia College Chicago from 1952-1957.